juliankappler/PyHarmonize/README.md

 We here provide three audio examples together with the code used to generate them.
 See the folder [examples/](examples/) for more detailed example notebooks.

-<sub><sup>**Note that the embedded mp4 audio files in the following are by default muted.
-In Safari, I have to click into the "video window" three times to see the button that allows me to unmute.**</sub></sup>
+*Note that the embedded mp4 audio files in the following are by default muted.
+In Safari, I have to click into the "video window" three times to see the button that allows me to unmute.*

 ### Example 1: Added third on a distorted electric guitar